cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 Nct = Group_T.Nelem + KEM_PQ.Nct
 ~~~

-The `Nseed` and `Nss` constants should reflect the overall security level of the
+The `Nseed` and `Nss` constants should reflect the overall security level of
-combined KEM, with the following recommended values:
+the combined KEM, with the following recommended values:

 ~~~
 Nseed = max(Group_T.Nseed, KEM_PQ.Nseed)
 Nss = min(Group_T.Nss, KEM_PQ.Nss)
 ~~~

-Given these constituent parts, we define the HashTraditionalOnly hybrid KEM as
+Given these constituent parts, we define the `QSF` hybrid KEM as follows:
-follows:

 ~~~
 def GenerateKeyPair():